LibtraceTeam/BSOD/client/README.txt

 Windows build instructions:
 ---------------------------

-A Visual Studio 2003 solution is in the 'windows' folder.
+A Visual Studio 2008 solution is in the 'windows' folder.
+It may need adjusting to set paths for your computer.